Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 We show a recent example we found working for a client that illustrates how testability problems may usually point, if we listen to them, to the detection of underlying design problems.
 In this case the problems in the test were pointing to a lack of cohesion in the production code that was being tested.
 The original class had too many responsibilities.

-We refactored the production code to separate concerns by going more OO applying the decorator design pattern.
+We refactored the production code to separate concerns by going more OO applying the proxy design pattern.
 The result was more cohesive production classes that led to more focused tests, and removed the design problems we had detected in the original design.

 <h2>Acknowledgements.</h2>